Felix-Nyarko/Real-Estate-Rental-Market-Analysis---SQL-Analysis/README.md

 | Western Region    | 11   |
 | Brong Ahafo    | 4   |

+*Table showing the various regions and their total properties*

 ## 9. Find the most expensive property in Greater Accra
 This SQL query identifies the highest-priced property listed in the Greater Accra region.
 It filters the dataset by region, sorts properties by price in descending order, and retrieves the top record.
 The goal is to highlight premium real estate listings and understand pricing dynamics within one of Ghana’s most active property markets.
 ```sql